Harley scores in OT as Stars win 4-3 over Ducks, who lose 11th consecutive game in Dallas

 That ended a wild sequence in which a puck off Gibson was sitting in front of a wide-open net before teammates Jackson LaCombe and Ross Johnston got there to knock it away, but Smith was able to score with a quick wrister.

-Anaheim got even when Urho Vaakanainen scored with about five minutes left in the first, about a minute after Dallas thought it had a 2-0 lead.
+Urho Vaakanainen tied the game with about five minutes left in the first, about a minute after Dallas thought it had a 2-0 lead.
 A shot by Jani Hakanpaa appeared to go into and bounce out of the net, though officials immediately signaled no goal and replays showed the puck actually ricocheted off the left post.

+"Well, I thought the first period was good for us.
+I mean, I think they had more chances, but they just took the game over in the second period with possession time," Ducks coach Greg Cronin said.
+"We got caught on the ice too long.
+And when that happens, you get tired legs.
+And I think they rode momentum all the way through the third period."

 UP NEXT